ehgus/PcoCameras.jl/README.md

 # PcoCameras.jl

 PcoCameras is a Julia interface for PCO cameras.
-This package is based on a generic camera framework [Cameras.jl](https://github.com/IHPSystems/Cameras.jl) and also offers direct access to low-level APIs of PCO cameras (PCO_SDK and PCO_Recorder).
+This package is based on a experimental IO framework [VariableIOs.jl](https://github.com/ehgus/VariableIOs.jl) and also offers direct access to low-level APIs of PCO cameras (PCO_SDK and PCO_Recorder).

 There are packages offering similar features:
 - [Ionimaging.jl](https://gitlab.com/mnkmr/Ionimaging.jl) is the first Julia package for PCO cameras.
 The following reasons have decided me to make this new package.
     - It does not work with GigE PCO cameras.
     - It searches for cameras available when loading the package.
 It is time-consuming and unnecessary for some purposes.
-    - Camera API should be implemented consistently. `Cameras.jl` looks like an answer.
+    - Camera API should be implemented consistently.
 - [pco](https://pypi.org/project/pco/) is a offical python package. `PcoCameras.jl`'s internal structure is similar to the Python package.

 ## Installation